goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 9 (Stream), CentOS 10 (Stream), AlmaLinux 9, Focal (Ubuntu 2004), Fedora 40, Jammy (Ubuntu 2204), Noble (Ubuntu 2404).
+Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 9 (Stream), CentOS 10 (Stream), AlmaLinux 9, Focal (Ubuntu 2004), Fedora 40, Jammy (Ubuntu 2204), Noble (Ubuntu 2404) Debian 12 (Bookworm).

 Only for education and learning purposes.
 Do not use it in production.